|

 "To see what is happening.
 Elves are like shadowsthey

-can pass amongst humans without being seen.
-Send them to scout
+can pass amongst men without being seen.
+Send them to scout the

-the city.
-If troops are being mustered they will signal and you
+city.
+If troops are being mustered they will signal and you can

 that you can use at daybreak."